Skip to main content

 ScreenBuddy

-How to Record Screen and Webcam on Mac Simultaneously
+How to Record Screen and Webcam on Mac at the Same Time

 1. Why Record Screen + Webcam Together

-QuickTime Player does not support simultaneous screen and webcam recording in a single file.
-However, there is a workaround using two separate recordings and the “Float on Top” trick to fake a picture-in-picture layout.
+Direct answer: QuickTime Player does not support simultaneous screen and webcam recording in a single file.
+There is a workaround that uses two separate QuickTime windows and the “Float on Top” option, but the output is a visual illusion -- not a true picture-in-picture export.

 The Two-Recording Workaround